feored/tmcolors/README.md

-### tmcolors
+### tmformat

-Some useful tools to format usernames, map names, etc in Trackmania games.
+Tools to help with formatting text in Trackmania games.